evanseitz/seam-nn/seam/seam_gui_demo/README.md

 # SEAM GUI Demo

-This demo requires four files derived using the SQUID/SEAM API based on the DeepSTARR DNN:
+This demo requires four files derived using the SQUID/SEAM API based on the DeepSTARR DNN using a local library:

 ## Required Files